 If the employee still feels that the matter is not satisfactorily resolved, the employee may request to appear before the Board of Education by filing the written complaint and the written dispositions with the Board of Education secretary and ask for a place on the agenda.
 The Board of Education secretary shall consult with the Board of Education president.
 The Board of Education president may direct that the matter be placed on the Board of Education agenda.
 If the Board of Education president declines to place the matter on the Board of Education agenda, the superintendent or designee's decision shall be final.
 If the matter is placed on the Board of Education agenda, the employee may appear at the Board of Education meeting and discuss the matter with the Board of Education.
-The administrative staff may also discuss the matter with the Board of Education secretary should ascertain whether a closed session may be appropriate.
-The Board of Education shall decide the matter as soon as practicable, and the Board of Education secretary shall communicate the Board of Education's decision to the employee.
+The administrative staff may also discuss the matter with the Board of Education.
+Prior to the Board of Education meeting at which the matter will be discussed, the Board of Education Secretary should ascertain whether a closed session may be appropriate.
+The Board of Education may refuse in its sole discretion to take action on the complaint or the Board of Education shall decide the matter as soon as practicable, and the Board of Education secretary shall communicate the Board of Education's decision to the employee.
 If the Board of Education declines to decide the matter, the disposition of the superintendent or designee shall be final.